It is difficult to make a man miserable while he feels worthy of himself. – Abraham Lincoln

 Step 4: The Recognition Stage

-It’s therefore important to recognize your true value regardless of your earnings, job, possessions, social status, relationship status, etc. Your true value is no longer measured by these things.
-It rather comes from an internal measure that you have set for yourself.
-And that is where true personal power comes from.
+Your true value is no longer measured by these things.
+It rather comes from an internal measure that you’ve set for yourself.
+And that’s where true personal power comes from.

 Step 5: The Responsibility Stage

-The final step in the process involves taking full responsibility for your life, your circumstances, and your problems.
-Of course, don’t be a martyr.
-However, it is important to take full responsibility for everything that happens to you without giving away your personal power.
+Now, of course, it’s worth mentioning that I’m not saying that you should be a martyr.
+What I’m saying is to take full responsibility for everything that happens to you without giving away your personal power.

 Time to Assimilate these Concepts